d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 d2l.check_shape(outputs, (num_steps, batch_size, num_hiddens))
 ```

-Since a GRU is employed here,
+Since we are using a GRU here,
 the shape of the multilayer hidden states
-at the final time step
+at the final time step is
-is
 (number of hidden layers, batch size, number of hidden units).

 ```{.python .input}